 The core of the CGH Group's business is based on GasNet's licensed and regulated activity of natural gas DSO.
-GasNet operates almost 65,000 km of networks with approximately 2.3 million off-take points.
+GasNet operates almost 65,000 km of networks3 with approximately 2.3 million off-take points.
 GasNet is the owner and operator of the distribution network of natural gas starting from the exit point of the transmission networks through gas distribution systems and delivering the natural gas to end-consumers.
 Natural gas distribution is the final stage in the delivery of natural gas whereby the natural gas from a supplier is carried from the transmission system and delivered to end-consumers through GasNet's distribution systems.

-GasNet's activities are subject to price regulation, as control of the underlying infrastructure represents a natural monopoly.
+GasNet's activities are subject to price regulation, as by nature the underlying infrastructure represents a natural monopoly.
 The regulated part of the business is therefore not subject to direct competition (see "Czech Gas Industry").
 DSOs, including GasNet, were granted unlimited licences from the ERO for gas distribution.
 The GasNet's revenue is based on an allowed revenue principle, generated mainly from distribution tariffs defined by the ERO, paid by the end customers to the Gas Traders and collected from respective Gas Traders by GasNet.

 GasNet's activities are currently focused on the safety and reliability of gas supplies to its customers.
-In order to increase safety and reliability, GasNet intends to invest (besides other capital expenditures) annually (CZK 3,240 million funded in 2019, approximately CZK 3,340 million funded in 2020, and up to CZK 3,900 million to be funded in 2024) in the renewal of the gas distribution network.
+In order to increase safety and reliability, GasNet intends to invest annually funds (approximately CZK 3,200 million in 2020 up to 3,900 in 2024) renewing the gas distribution network.